Gajol/ApplicationArchitecture/ARA.md

 : An API to invoke a service over a network.
 Many different standards exist for web service APIs (Service Oriented Architecture - SOA and SOAP, REST API, CORBA). gRPC is newer option (2015) using HTTP and ProtoBuf; while more complex than REST APIs, offers programatic interface description language.   gRPC is often used in micro-service architectures.

+<a name="appendix-definitions-devops"></a>
+## DevOps

+DevOps, the practice of applying developmental best practices such as collective collaboration to infrastructure operations, has been shown to positively impact efficiencies of development and operations teams today, especially in the cloud environment.

 <a name="appendix-definitions-governance"></a>
 ## Governance: